MangelMaxime/Thoth/docs/src/Content/Decode.md

 **Important:**

-This two decoders, they only take account of the field or path.
+This two decoders, only take account of the field or path.
 The object, can have other fields/paths with other content.

 ### Map functions